 Normal results are:

-2 to 7 g/24 h for adults, with fat being less than 20 percent of the solid stool sample
+2 to 7 g/24 h for adults, with fat being less than 20% of the solid stool sample

-In bottle-fed babies, fat should make up 30 to 50 percent of the sample
+In bottle-fed babies, fat should make up 30% to 50% of the sample

-In breastfed babies, fat should make up 10 to 40 percent of the sample
+In breastfed babies, fat should make up 10% to 40% of the sample

-If your results are higher, it may mean you have one of these diseases:
+If your results are higher, it may mean you have 1 of these diseases: